dianec26/a2ed0f6138ae9c26927ed247300a0ce53787796d1d75de09ce5e1e3edf95e367_UITF_BUY_CLASSIFIER/README.md

 The dataset consists of daily Net Asset Value per Unit (NAVPU) prices of the ATRAM Global Financials Feeder Fund, scraped and cleaned from UITF.com.ph.
 I chose this fund because it is part of my personal investment portfolio, which I currently manage using an intuitive "buy when it seems low" approach.
 By formalizing this strategy through machine learning, I aim to validate and enhance my buying decisions using structured signals grounded in technical analysis.

+Building upon our initial implementation, we will add orchestration capabilities using Apache Airflow.
+Airflow is a powerful orchestration library that enables us to create Directed Acyclic Graphs (DAGs) using task dependencies, ensuring our code runs smoothly while providing comprehensive monitoring capabilities.
+To run Airflow effectively, we need to set up a Docker Compose configuration, which requires a Docker image as its foundation.
+Docker containers are created from these images, which define the complete runtime environment including the operating system, dependencies, libraries, and the application itself.
+Once built, these images remain immutable, ensuring consistent behavior across all environments.
+Implementing Airflow orchestration is crucial because it transforms individual scripts into a cohesive, monitored, and resilient data pipeline.
+The combination of retry mechanisms, dependency management, and monitoring capabilities ensures our workflows can handle real-world challenges while maintaining visibility into system performance and failures.

 ## Data:
 - found in the data folder (data < 1mb)